bytesbay/web3-token/README.md

 # Web3 Token

 Web3 Token is a new way to authenticate users.
-A replacement for JWT.
+A replacement for JWT in hybrid dApps.

 ## Install
 ```bash